The-Balance-FFXIV/balance-static/content/guide/zyrks-bullshit-guide-to-the-principles-of-healing.md

 For this reason, you want to use Lucid Dreaming as early in the fight as possible without overflowing your MP, so that it comes back up earlier.
 Don’t hold it until you’re missing the entire amount of MP it restores, and definitely don’t hold it until you’re super low on MP.
 It’s not an emergency tool.
 It’s a maintenance tool.

-It’s not a 401k.
+*It’s not a 401k.
 You’re not going to retire on it, it’s not accruing interest.
 It’s more like money on a conveyor belt being dumped into an active volcano.
-Take it while you can or you’re never going to see it again.
+Take it while you can or you’re never going to see it again.*

+---

-Maximizing Efficiency
+# Maximizing Efficiency

-Healing efficiency can be summarized as contributing as much to the party as you can.
-This boils down to ensuring the safety of the party as efficiently as possible, in order to give yourself as much room as you can to contribute other things to the party.
+Healing efficiency can be summarized as *contributing as much to the party as you can.* This boils down to ensuring the safety of the party as efficiently as possible, in order to give yourself as much room as you can to contribute other things to the party.
 Namely damage.
 It seems counterintuitive, but the name of the game is finding how to do the bare minimum amount of healing required for the safety of the party in order to spend as much time as possible contributing damage.

-The “Cost” of an Action
+## The “Cost” of an Action

-TL;DR - All actions have an opportunity cost.
+*TL;DR - All actions have an opportunity cost.
 A healing GCD could have been a damaging GCD.
 An Energy Drain could have been a GCD-saving heal + a higher potency damaging GCD in its place.
-Understanding efficiency involves weighing the value of an action against its opportunity cost.
+Understanding efficiency involves weighing the value of an action against its opportunity cost.*

 Every action has a cost.
 MP is the most obvious cost.
 But things get much more interesting when you consider the other costs of an action.
 They also have a time cost.
 In the case of a GCD, the time cost is equal to the GCD length.
 In the case of an oGCD, the time cost is the animation lock, which can cause clipping.
 And even for oGCDs, there is yet another cost.
-An opportunity cost.
-Opportunity cost is a way to say that taking a certain action costs you a certain opportunity.
+An opportunity cost. **Opportunity cost** is a way to say that taking a certain action costs you a certain opportunity.
 It shuts some doors to potential courses of action that are mutually exclusive with the action in question.
 You can’t eat your cake and have it, too.

 If you use Benediction right now, the opportunity cost is that you won’t be able to use it for several minutes while it’s on cooldown.
 The actual value of that opportunity depends on the context.
 Maybe you want to use Benediction right now, but that means it won’t be available to heal the DRK’s Living Dead in 2 minutes when he uses it for a tank buster, so you’ll have to devote several GCDs to healing it up manually.
 That’s a significant opportunity cost, so you’d better have a very good reason for using Benediction right now, like saving someone’s life.

 SCH’s Aetherflow mechanic is also an excellent example of opportunity cost, because Aetherflow stacks have an inherent opportunity cost.
 If you use one stack on Energy Drain, it has an opportunity cost of one potential Aetherflow ability.
 That Energy Drain could have been an Indomitability or Sacred Soil at best, or simply a Lustrate at worst.
 But even Lustrate has a higher value than an Energy Drain (Lustrate + Broil III is better than Adlo + Energy Drain if you’re going to have to heal), so this opportunity cost is something that SCHs have to be very aware of.

-GCD Efficiency
+## GCD Efficiency

-TL;DR - GCDs are your most valuable resource for doing damage.
+*TL;DR - GCDs are your most valuable resource for doing damage.
 Try to only use healing GCDs when you absolutely have to.
-Prioritize your oGCDs, then your most efficient GCDs like HoTs, and resort to upfront GCD heals like Cure II/Medica when you’re out of better options.
+Prioritize your oGCDs, then your most efficient GCDs like HoTs, and resort to upfront GCD heals like Cure II/Medica when you’re out of better options.*

 GCD efficiency is an important metric, because the best way to get more damage is to spend more GCDs dealing damage.
 This means you need to spend fewer GCDs on healing in order to free up GCDs for damage.
 As discussed earlier, oGCDs are obviously the most GCD efficient because they’re not even on the GCD.
 They’re as free as it gets.
 Use and abuse them.
 Looking at GCDs, HoTs are allowed to be more GCD efficient because they’re not immediate.
 Then we have upfront GCDs.
 Cure II is more GCD efficient than Cure.
 Cure III is more GCD efficient than Medica.
 When possible, use the most efficient tools before you resort to less efficient tools.

 Of course, there are circumstances that alter the importance of GCD efficiency.
 When the boss is untargetable, the value of GCD efficiency during that time changes.
 You don’t have to worry about freeing up GCDs to DPS while the boss is untargetable, so your GCD efficiency only matters in relation to the task at hand.
 For instance, the boss may be untargetable while several instances of raid damage happen.
 Even though you have instant oGCD heals available, you’re not actually getting the proper value out of them by using them while the boss is untargetable.

 The biggest reason oGCDs are so efficient is because they prevent you from having to use a GCD heal, which allows you to spend that GCD doing damage.
 You’re currently unable to do damage to the boss, so using that oGCD heal is much less valuable.
 You would be better off covering the healing with GCD heals because you’re currently not punished for using GCD heals, since you’re not losing DPS by doing so.
 That way, you have the oGCD heals available when the boss is targetable, so that you can use them to save GCDs when it actually matters.
 In this example, the opportunity cost of having those oGCDs on cooldown outweighs the diminished benefit you would get from using them when saving GCDs doesn’t matter.

-MP Efficiency
+## MP Efficiency

-TL;DR - Properly utilizing your most efficient tools like oGCDs and regens will improve your MP longevity significantly.
+*TL;DR - Properly utilizing your most efficient tools like oGCDs and regens will improve your MP longevity significantly.*

 MP efficiency is quite simple. oGCDs are free, which means they save you quite a bit of MP by replacing their costly GCD counterparts.
 Utilizing free oGCDs is a vital part of managing your MP.
 This is part of why some of SCH’s MP costs are higher than the other healers’.
 Much of SCH’s power budget is packed into its oGCDs and the fairy.
 In order for it to not be an issue that some of SCH’s MP costs are slightly higher, a SCH needs to properly leverage the core of their kit.
 SCH has some higher MP costs, but they need to cast far fewer GCD heals.

 Regens are very MP efficient.
 Cure III is more MP efficient and more potent than Medica, and your basic tier one heal (Cure, Benefic, Physick) is more MP efficient than your tier two heal (Cure II, Benefic II, Adloquium), but less GCD efficient.
 MP management is not nearly as big of an issue as it used to be, especially if you properly utilize oGCDs, but there are still times that you’ll have to pay attention to your MP.
 GCD efficiency is almost always more important than MP efficiency, except sometimes during downtime (when you can’t hit the boss), and when you’re in serious danger of running out of MP.

-Making the Most of Your Kit
+## Making the Most of Your Kit

-TL;DR - Pay attention to every tool in your kit, and understand their uses.
+*TL;DR - Pay attention to every tool in your kit, and understand their uses.
 Leveraging every available asset is essential for maximizing your contribution to the party.
-Don’t just ignore half of your kit, and don’t let free cooldowns sit unused if you can get value out of them.
+Don’t just ignore half of your kit, and don’t let free cooldowns sit unused if you can get value out of them.*

 Your kit has an awful lot of buttons, and I promise you that nearly all of them have a use (not Repose though, don’t know why this still exists… Eureka I guess).
 There’s a ton of value spread around through all your different tools, and playing efficiently means wringing every last drop of value out of your entire kit.
 Can you get through a duty casting nothing but Cure II, Regen, and Medica?
 Probably.
 But the rest of your kit has so much value that will allow you to contribute more to your group.

 Don’t sit on your abilities.
 Make use of them.
 Don’t hold Tetragrammaton, Assize, etc. “just in case.”
 These abilities are on fairly short cooldowns, and you should abuse all that free value.
 As a SCH, don’t sit on your Aetherflow stacks.
 Aetherflow should always be on cooldown.
 You get 3 stacks every minute.
 You can save them for a little while, but they’d better all be spent by the time Aetherflow comes back up.
 As an AST, don’t sit on Essential Dignity.
 It’s very powerful, with a very short cooldown, and it will save you loads of GCDs when you use it frequently.
 Damage in this game isn’t so unpredictable that you need to always have it available “just in case.”

 Particularly with oGCDs, most of those abilities have only the opportunity cost of putting them on cooldown, and if you’re just holding them “just in case” to begin with, that opportunity cost is irrelevant because you weren’t using it most of the time in the first place.
 Default to using these abilities as much as possible, and then if you run into a situation where you realize that you need it more somewhere else, you can go from there.
 But don’t just let them sit there, untouched.

-Working With Your Cohealer
+# Working With Your Cohealer
-It’s a group effort
+> ## It’s a group effort

-TL;DR - The main heal/off heal mentality is incredibly inefficient and you’ll both contribute more to the party if you learn to work together, leveraging the strongest parts of both kits.
+*TL;DR - The main heal/off heal mentality is incredibly inefficient and you’ll both contribute more to the party if you learn to work together, leveraging the strongest parts of both kits.*

 Before I delve into this topic, let’s clear something up.
 There is no such thing as a “main healer” or “off healer.”
-There are two cohealers.
+There are *two cohealers*.
 You work together to leverage the best parts of both of your kits in order to maximize your combined contribution to the party.
-One healer should not be defaulting to healing, and one healer should not be defaulting to DPSing.
-Both healers should be defaulting to using their most efficient tools in conjunction with one another in order to minimize the amount that either healer has to fall back on less efficient tools like upfront GCD heals.
+One healer should not be defaulting to healing, and one healer should not be defaulting to DPSing. *Both* healers should be defaulting to using their most efficient tools in conjunction with one another in order to minimize the amount that *either* healer has to fall back on less efficient tools like upfront GCD heals.

 Yes, every fight can be solo healed by any of the 3 healers while the other one strictly DPSes.
-But the solo healer is going to have a lot of gaps to fill in between their efficient tools, and without the cooperation of a cohealer, they’re going to have to fill those gaps with the least efficient parts of their kit, instead of filling them with the most efficient parts of the cohealer’s kit.
+But the solo healer is going to have a *lot* of gaps to fill in between their efficient tools, and without the cooperation of a cohealer, they’re going to have to fill those gaps with the least efficient parts of their kit, instead of filling them with the most efficient parts of the cohealer’s kit.

 Disclaimer: Yes, I know some people just use “main healer” and “off healer” to refer to “regen healer” and “shield healer.”
 But, as I said earlier, this is a false dichotomy.
 You don’t have to have one of each, and it’s a huge misconception that you do.
 It encourages a narrow minded, unadaptive mindset.
 The actual main heal/off heal mentality is alive and well in some dark corners of the game, and the phrasing isn’t doing the community any favors.
 It’s archaic, and it hasn’t been true since ARR.
 Do the community a favor and delete these words from your vocabulary.

-You Have One Combined Healing Kit
+## You Have One Combined Healing Kit

-TL;DR - It’s important to understand how your heals stack up to each other so that you can choose the most efficient tool for the job from your combined healing kit.
-This can save you a lot of GCDs overall and significantly improve your contribution.
+*TL;DR - It’s important to understand how your heals stack up to each other so that you can choose the most efficient tool for the job from your combined healing kit.
+This can save you a lot of GCDs overall and significantly improve your contribution.*

 So far, I’ve made several comparisons of spells and abilities within each healer’s individual kit.
 However, in a raid, there are two healers.
 So you have to consider not only what’s efficient for you, but also what’s efficient for your cohealer, and how the efficiency of your various tools compares to each other.
 For instance, Tetragrammaton and Essential Dignity are more efficient than Lustrate/Excogitation, because those cost an Aetherflow stack.
 Once you have already used Tetragrammaton or Essential Dignity, if you need more healing, you should prioritize using the SCH’s Aetherflow abilities before resorting to GCD heals.

 If you need to use a GCD heal because you’ve exhausted your oGCDs and your regens are already up, Benefic II and Cure II are slightly more potent than Adloquium.

 If you need to do ~500 potency of AoE healing and you don’t have oGCDs to do it, it’s much better for the WHM to cast Medica II or Cure III and cover it in a single GCD than it is for both healers to cast Medica/Helios/Succor/Aspected Helios and spend 2 GCDs in total, so the WHM should cover it if possible.

-You Have One Combined Damage Kit
+## You Have One Combined Damage Kit

-TL;DR - You also have to consider how the opportunity cost of a GCD compares between you and your cohealer so you understand whose damage GCD is more valuable when both healers have equally efficient responses to damage.
+*TL;DR - You also have to consider how the opportunity cost of a GCD compares between you and your cohealer so you understand whose damage GCD is more valuable when both healers have equally efficient responses to damage.*

 This concept extends to dealing damage, as well.
 When resorting to GCD heals, you also have to factor in the opportunity cost of that GCD.
 For instance, Cure II might be more potent than Adloquium, but a WHM loses out on more damage by casting a heal than a SCH does.
 WHM’s filler is 300 potency, SCH’s is 290, and AST’s is 250.
-It may not seem like a big difference, but I’m sure you’re noticing a pattern: it adds up.
-If both healers could sufficiently cover the healing in the same amount of GCDs, you’re better off having the healer with the lower potency DPS filler do the healing.
+It may not seem like a big difference, but I’m sure you’re noticing a pattern: *it adds up.* If both healers could sufficiently cover the healing in the same amount of GCDs, you’re better off having the healer with the lower potency DPS filler do the healing.

 The same goes for SCH’s Aetherflow.
 The opportunity cost of using an Aetherflow stack on a heal is a 150 potency Energy Drain, so it’s a much lower opportunity cost than any GCD heal, but if the healing can be covered by non-Aetherflow oGCDs, you should usually do so.

+---

-Healing Mentality
+# Healing Mentality

-Context is everything
+## Context is everything

-TL;DR - All this knowledge is great, but you have to know how to apply it based on the context in which you’re playing.
+*TL;DR - All this knowledge is great, but you have to know how to apply it based on the context in which you’re playing.*

 These concepts are all well and good, but healing is about balance and flexibility as much as it is about efficiency and optimization.
 The way we approach healing and the way we apply these concepts depend on the context of the group and the content, just like our heals depend on what the fight is throwing at us.
 At the end of the day, as much as we do want to optimize and play efficiently, our primary function is getting the party through the encounter.
 That requires varying degrees of safety and margins for error.
 If you play like you’re in a coordinated speedkill group while you’re in a random PF group, you’re going to be disappointed, and you probably won’t even be playing very well in the context of that group.

-Progression
+## Progression

-TL;DR - When you’re unable to predict where damage is going to happen, you have to play much more conservatively in order to be prepared to cover damage as it happens, allowing your group to see more of the fight.
-Focus on familiarizing yourself with the fight so that you can recognize the windows you have for DPS to contribute as much as you can to the party.
+*TL;DR - When you’re unable to predict where damage is going to happen, you have to play much more conservatively in order to be prepared to cover damage as it happens, allowing your group to see more of the fight.
+Focus on familiarizing yourself with the fight so that you can recognize the windows you have for DPS to contribute as much as you can to the party.*

 In a way, there are two types of progression.
 The first type is blind progression.
 This is when the content is very new, and there isn’t much readily available information about the fights, or if your group is explicitly doing blind progression for fun/challenge.
 There’s no way for you to know what’s going to happen next, so you need to play much more cautiously when you’re seeing things for the first time and have no way to specifically prepare for them.
 There are still opportunities to DPS, but you’ll be much more conservative about doing so.
-You’ll use your game sense to anticipate when it seems like something should be happening soon, but aside from that, you just need to be ready to respond to the best of your ability to a wide variety of events.
+You’ll use your game sense to anticipate when it seems like something *should* be happening soon, but aside from that, you just need to be ready to respond to the best of your ability to a wide variety of events.

 When the fight is no longer new, when you can research the encounter and familiarize yourself with what’s going to happen, and when you’re in parts of the fight you’ve seen before but maybe haven’t executed correctly, this is simply normal progression.
 You’ll be constantly optimizing and planning, because you’re familiar with parts you’ve seen before, and you can be prepared for parts you haven’t gotten to, because you’ve done your research.

 You don’t have to be nearly as conservative with your play, but you may still want to leave a little more room for error, since everyone will be much more prone to making mistakes, which you will have to fix.
 You don’t want to heal unnecessarily, but you don’t want to play it risky, either.
 You might want the party topped off before certain avoidable damage if they can survive it with full HP.
 Even though they’re not supposed to get hit by it, they still might, and if you can prevent that death by playing it a little safe, it’s often worth it to do so while you’re still progressing.

-Farm
+## Farm

-TL;DR - It’s not your job to hold everyone’s hand anymore.
+*TL;DR - It’s not your job to hold everyone’s hand anymore.
 You’re not expecting everyone to make silly mistakes all the time that you’ll have to cover for, nor should you be.
 If someone makes a mistake, then address it, but you typically shouldn’t need to play ultra safe (unless your group is ultra special).
-Be efficient within reason, but don’t be scared.
+Be efficient within reason, but don’t be scared.*

 If a group can clear the content reliably, and has the fight “on farm,” you shouldn’t need to play too cautiously.
 You don’t need to keep everyone at full HP all the time “just in case they mess up,” because they really shouldn’t be messing up, and even if they do, the rest of the group should be solid enough that it doesn’t snowball into a wipe after a single random death.
 In this type of group, everyone should be performing to a reasonable standard, so you shouldn’t need to hold their hands.
 If they do need you to play ultra conservatively and hold their hands in order to clear the fight, I’m afraid that means you’re not in a farm party, but a carry party.

 This is the setting where most of the optimization and efficiency concerns truly become relevant.
 We’re not making exceptions due to people’s unfamiliarity with the fight, and we’re not coddling anyone.
 We’re trying to play as efficiently as we can, within reason.

-Speedkill
+## Speedkill

-TL;DR - This is where you test the limits.
+*TL;DR - This is where you test the limits.
 You play somewhat risky to see exactly what you can get away with.
-This is not representative of most groups or most play.
+This is not representative of most groups or most play.*

 This is where the hardcore optimization happens.
 This type of party is where you truly test the boundaries of playing efficiently “within reason.”
 This is where you find out exactly how little healing you can get away with.
 This is where you probably wipe a lot to testing the bare minimum healing required.
 If farm parties are where you play efficiently within reason, speedkill parties are where you play downright risky.
 Because it doesn’t really matter how many times you fail.
 You only have to succeed once.